 Manila Metro Rail Transit System Information

-The Metrostar Express or simply know as MRT-3, the Manila Metro Rail Transit System faces a similar dilemma as the LRT.
-It has characteristics of both, a light rail system as well as a rapid transit system.
-This 16.9 km long network is the busiest among all the three metro lines in Manila, Philippines.
-It touched a record daily ridership of 650,000 between the years 2012-20133.
-It was the second line to be opened before LRT 2, in the year 1999.
-Running on just 1 line, it serves a total of 13 stations.
-Although the Metro Rail Transit Corporation are the owners of this metro system, it is operated by the Department of Transport and Communications.
+The Metrostar Express or simply known as MRT-3, the Manila Metro Rail Transit System, faces a similar dilemma to the LRT.
+It has characteristics of both a light rail system and a rapid transit system.
+This 16.9 km network is the busiest of the three metro lines in Manila, Philippines.
+It reached a record daily ridership of 650,000 passengers between 2012 and 20133.
+It was the second line to open before LRT 2 in 1999.
+It runs on only 1 line and serves a total of 13 stations.
+Although the Metro Rail Transit Corporation owns this metro system, it is operated by the Ministry of Transport and Communications.

 Manila Metro Rail Transit System Lines